primev/mev-commit/contracts/contracts/validator-registry/middleware/README.md

 Without an implicit, on-chain way to verify the association between L1 validator pubkeys and Operators through Symbiotic, Operators are **trusted by the owner** to register only pubkeys for which they have control over.

 Any validator pubkey can only be mapped to a single Operator.
 So if an Operator registers a pubkey for which they do not own/manage (think “greifing”), the contract owner account reserves the right to *blacklist* Operators.
+The contract owner also reserves the right to *blacklist* Operators who register non-active or sybiled L1 validator pubkeys.

 An on-chain dispute mechanism could eventually replace permissioned blacklisting, but is not worth targeting for v1.

 Blacklisting consists of the owner account marking a particular Operator as blacklisted, regardless of that Operator’s previous state within the contract.
 Once blacklisted, all validator pubkeys registered by the Operator are no longer considered *opted-in.* Further, the contract owner has the ability to delete validator records associated with blacklisted Operators, thus allowing non-malicious Operators to register previously greifed validator pubkeys.